boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {: #figure-mpls-10b-hand-off title="MPLS Hand-off: Option B" artwork-align="center"}

-   MPLS labels are allocated dynamically in Option 10B deployments, where at the domain boundaries service prefixes are reflected with next-hop self, and new label is dynamically allocated, as visible in {{figure-mpls-10b-hand-off}} (e.g., labels A, A' and A" for the first depicted slice).
-Therefore, for any slice-specific per hop behavior at the provider network edge, the PE must be able to determine which label represents which slice.
+   MPLS labels are allocated dynamically in Option B deployments, where at the domain boundaries service prefixes are reflected with next-hop self, and new label is dynamically allocated, as visible in {{figure-mpls-10b-hand-off}} (e.g., labels A, A', and A" for the first depicted slice).
+Therefore, for any slice-specific per-hop behavior at the provider network edge, the PE must be able to determine which label represents which slice.
 In the BGP control plane, when exchanging service prefixes over attachment circuit, each slice might be represented by a unique BGP community, so tracking label assignment to the slice is possible.
 For example, in
-   {{figure-mpls-10b-hand-off}}, for the slice identified with COM=1, PE advertises a dynamically allocated label A".
-Since, based on the community, the label to slice association is known, PE can use this dynamically allocated label A" to identify incoming packets as belonging to slice 1, and execute appropriate edge per hop behavior.
+   {{figure-mpls-10b-hand-off}}, for the slice identified with COM=1, the PE advertises a dynamically allocated label A".
+Since, based on the community, the label to slice association is known, the PE can use this dynamically allocated label A" to identify incoming packets as belonging to slice 1, and execute appropriate edge per-hop behavior.

    It is worth noting that slice identification in the BGP control plane might be with per-prefix granularity.
-In extreme case, each prefix can have different community representing a different slice.
+In the extreme case, each prefix can have different community representing a different slice.
 Depending on the business requirements, each slice could be represented by a different service instance, as outlined in {{figure-mpls-10b-hand-off}}.
 In that case, the route target extended community might be used as slice differentiator.
-In another deployment, all prefixes (representing different slices) might be handled by single 'mobile' service instance, and some other BGP attribute (e.g., a standard community) might be used for slice differentiation.
-Or there could be a deployment that groups multiple slices together into a single service instance, resulting in a handful of service instances.
+In other deployments, all prefixes (representing different slices) might be handled by a single 'mobile' service instance, and some other BGP attribute (e.g., a standard community) might be used for slice differentiation.
+There could be also a deployment option that groups multiple slices together into a single service instance, resulting in a handful of service instances.
 In any case, fine-grained per-hop behavior at the edge of provider network is possible.